 In her time at CHN, Ms. Farley has overseen the successful transition of the organization’s COBRA Case Management Program from a fledging one team service in the Bronx to one of the largest COBRA CFP Programs in the state.
 This award winning program enabled CHN to successfully transition as a New York State Health Home Lead in Brooklyn & Queens.
 Ms. Farley also oversaw the integration of the Article 31 Licensed Behavioral Health and Social Services program, which allows patients to receive their medical, behavioral and social services all in the same clinic.
 She currently sits On the Integration of Care Committee as a voting member of the HIV Health & Human Services Planning Council of New York City.

-Kenneth W. Meyer, SPHR, Vice President of Human Resources
+Kenneth W. Meyer, SPHR, Chief Human Resources Officer

 Ken Meyer’s career in healthcare has spanned over 30 years with the last 25 years spent in the practice of Human Resource Management.
 Most recently prior to joining CHN, as an employee of Aptium Oncology, Inc., he managed the Human Resources Department for the NYU Clinical Cancer Center and the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders at the NYU Langone Medical Center.
 Ken is a graduate of the Herbert H. Lehman College and holds a Masters Degree in Industrial and Labor Relations from Cornell University/Bernard M. Baruch College.
 Since 2007, he has been certified as a Senior Professional in Human Resources through the HR Certification Institute.